In Early Years (Nursery and Reception) we follow the Early Years Foundation Stage Curriculum.

-Our Enquiry Curriculum:
+Our Enquiry Approach:

-At Green Park Village Primary Academy, we have an Enquiry Curriculum where we make purposeful links across different curriculum areas in order to make learning meaningful for the children.
+At Green Park Village Primary Academy, we have an Enquiry Approach where we make purposeful links across different curriculum areas in order to make learning meaningful for the children.
 Parents and carers are also kept informed of changes to our curriculum via information sessions and curriculum evenings throughout the academic year.